 - Connected street light sites can also house traffic cameras and sensors that can provide data to a traffic management system;

 - Lighting infrastructure can be leveraged to provide public Wi-Fi hot spots and even kiosks that facilitate easy access to city services;

 - And connected light posts can serve as a platform for security cameras, gunshot monitors and other IoT solutions designed to increase public safety.

-The point is, city’s can invest in street lighting to quickly see ROI based on lower energy costs, while setting the stage for myriad other IoT initiatives that, when put together, turn a city into a smart city.
+The point is that cities can invest in street lighting to quickly see ROI based on lower energy costs, while setting the stage for myriad other IoT initiatives that, when put together, turn a city into a smart city.